-"Application Submission" means the date and time, as stipulated in the Core Plan, by which the Application must be submitted to DCA in order to be eligible for funding under this Plan.
+"Application Submission" means the date and time, as stipulated in the Core Plan, by which the relevant documents set Application must be submitted to DCA in order to be eligible for fundingunder this Plan.

 "Atlanta Metro Pool" refers to a geographic boundary defined by the following counties: Fulton, Dekalb, Gwinnett, and Cobb.
 Applications within one of these four counties are considered in the an Atlanta Metro Pool regardless of whether they are also in an USDA-eligible area.